Form 8.3 - The Vanguard Group, Inc.: BHP Group Limited

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary NPV Purchase 458,126 42.97 AUD
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary NPV Purchase 14,790 42.79 AUD Ordinary NPV Purchase 1,949 43.03 AUD

 (b) Cash-settled derivative transactions